red-hat-data-services/odh-dashboard/data/getting-started/pachyderm.md

         ```

 - In Red Hat OpenShift Console, we will guide you through the creation of a new namespace for your cluster as well as a secret holding your bucket's credentials.

     * **A- Create a Project/Namespace**
-    On the top of the Home page, click on the Project Dropdown.
+    In the Administrator view, in the left menu, click on Home > Project.
-    Enter a project name, then click Create Project.
+    Enter a project name then click the Create Project button.
-    A namespace named after the project name is automatically created.

     * **B- Create the Secret that will hold your user credentials and bucket name**, granting your cluster access to your bucket.